gardener/gardener/docs/deployment/deploy_gardenlet_manually.md

   # client credentials format is provider specific
 ```

-Configure the `Seed` resource in section `seedConfig` of your gardenlet configuration to use backup and restore:
+Configure the `Seed` resource in the `seedConfig` section of your gardenlet configuration to use backup and restore:

 ```yaml
 ...